Our do our experts predict for the property market in 2022?

 Further into 2022, we are likely to see a renewed focus on measuring data around energy consumption in retail spaces, to create a base position from which to build towards ESG targets.
 Building owners are keen to create social value and community focus, along with a strong emphasis on incorporating biodiversity across their portfolios.”

-On Placemaking and High Street Regeneration:
+Predictions for Placemaking and High Street Regeneration:

 “The social side of town centres and high streets, rather than simply transactional retail, will be the key to success in 2022 and beyond.
 What we have missed is community and interaction, whether that is more food and beverage, leisure, or markets, the kind of engagement that people can’t get online will be a real opportunity.
 It’s almost like we need to regain the purpose and social cohesion delivered by market squares of a thousand years ago.